DCAN-Labs/dcan-nn-unet/doc/PreparingPlacingNnU-NetModelsBIBSNetContainer.md

     nnUNet_find_best_configuration -t <Task ID> -m 3d_fullres

 This will take some time, be patient
-    When it finishes the text done will be sent to standard output (or the terminal) Once step 2 finishes, try repeating step 1
+When it finishes the text 'done' will be sent to standard output (or the terminal) Once step 2 finishes, try repeating step 1

-    If a ZIP file has been created with the model, it can now be placed into the MSI S3 bucket that houses all BIBSNet models To place ZIP file into bucket type:
+4. If a ZIP file has been created with the model, it can now be placed into the MSI S3 bucket that houses all BIBSNet models To place ZIP file into bucket type:

         s3cmd put </path/to/zip/file> s3://CABINET_data

 Next, ensure that the ZIP file just placed in the bucket is available publicly by typing:

     s3cmd --acl-public setacl s3://CABINET_data/<ZIP filename>

-    A test to ensure this worked is to see whether the file can be downloaded from the web Open a web browser and type input the following URL: https://s3.msi.umn.edu/CABINET_data/<ZIP filename>
+A test to ensure this worked is to see whether the file can be downloaded from the web Open a web browser and type input the following URL:

+    https://s3.msi.umn.edu/CABINET_data/<ZIP filename>

 If the file begins downloading, you are done!